praxis-of-nines/zam-search/README.md

 # Zam

-Zam Search is an example web project of a full service search monolith.
+Zam Search is a demo web project showing a full service search monolith.
 It can run distributed or on a single server and as one set of services will: Serve a search website (similar to say duckduckgo), crawl the web using a domain list and depth settings, store the results in your database and index those results for search.
+Though packaged together, splitting the 3 main services out to scale separately is fairly trivial to do.

-Below you will find an explanation of tech used in the package and how to run the project locally as well as deploy it, using and ubuntu instance as an example.
+Below you will find an explanation of tech used in the package and how to run the project locally as well as deploy it, using an ubuntu instance as an example.

+***Please use responsible scraping only!***

 ## Packages and Tech used